MBkkt/VkGroupBot/README.md

-# VkGroupBot with long poll bots api
+# VkGroupBot
+Callback bot with vk-api and Flask